maddymz/Topic-Recommendation-System/README.md

 * **Suryadeep**

 ## Future Work
 We are working on the paper related to the project and need to optimize and enhance the knowledge graph.
-Further information will be update d here
+Further information will be update d here.